adamedx/autographps-sdk/ROADMAP.md

 * Add -NoProfile option to Connect-GraphApi to remove impact of profiles on connections
 * Add request and response sizes to basic log level log entries
 * Add AllResults option to Get-GraphResource and Invoke-GraphRequest, and corresponding preference variable
+* Support for eventual consistency options in Graph requests
+* Make public client apps aad only by default for multi-tenant apps

 ### Postponed